CSC3170-2022Fall/project-microhard/README.md

 5. Results “Order by”
 6. Multi-Load

+Please visit documentation [here](TestCases.md) for more test details.
 ## Difficulty Encountered & Solutions
 *fill in the blank fill in the blank fill in the blank fill in the blank*